 I’m sorry I wear moderately dirty clothes over and over again to avoid another load of laundry, leaving them even dirtier and giving you dirtier clothes to wear on repeat.
 To be fair, I do love putting clothes in the washer; it smells awesome.
-That’s noticeable by the numerous times I rewash even if it is because I forgot to transfer to the dryer.
+That’s noticeable by the numerous times I rewash, even if I only rewash because I forgot to transfer to the dryer for too long.
 I just really need the only pair of shorts that fit to be available at all times.

 I’m sorry when I do do (ha, do do) laundry the clean clothes sit in a basket for a week waiting for me to redry them and let them sit for another week.
 Nope; I don’t even have a valid explanation.
 I just really hate folding and putting away clothes.
 Next career change, you’ll need a job that calls for slightly rumpled, possibly damp, moderately clean clothes.

 I’m sorry when you come in the door, instead of greeting you with a loving hug and kiss, I greet you with a wide eyed crazy lady stare.
 I can’t help that you come home at the exact point the kids have hit my “time to tap out” button.

 I’m sorry when you kiss me in greeting I only slightly turn my head and continue to do the dishes/pick up the house/yell at the kids/make the food/whatever it is I’m doing.
 It’s important work, my work.
 Especially if it keeps me occupied enough to tell the kids to handle their own battles, Mommy’s working.